Tax help for business, pleasure trips

 For the extra days you stay to enjoy a location’s recreational offerings, you cannot deduct those hotel charges.

-Looking to discuss or close a deal over dinner?
-Keep in mind that generally, you may deduct only 50 of your business related meal costs.
-That also applies to your meals on all business travel.
+Generally, you can deduct only 50% of your business-related meal costs.
+That limit also applies to your individual meals on business travel.

 As for that breakfast business meeting, it isn’t a total tax loss.
 Even though it isn’t likely to get you the full day for lodging deduction purposes, you can include the morning meal’s cost — subject to the 50% limit — with your client as a deductible expense.

 When collecting your travel, hotel and meal receipts, be sure to note other miscellaneous expenses, too.
 Many of these work-related costs also are deductible.

 You can write off taxi fares to and from the airport (or other transportation hubs, such as a train or bus station), as well as local fares from the airport to your hotel.
 And don’t forget the cab costs from your hotel to your business meetings (and back).

 If you shipped work material to your meeting destination, that expense is deductible.
 So are the extra charges you incur for business calls while on your trip, as well as Internet connection fees.

 If your trip lasts longer than you planned, dry cleaning and laundry fees paid to make you look presentable also are deductible.

 If you want to make a real mini-vacation out of your next business trip, take the family along.
 Just be prepared for more diligent record keeping.

 Your spouse’s and children’s expenses won’t be deductible unless they work for your company and are involved in the out-of-town business meetings.
 The tax code will, however, pay for at least part of your expenses.
 In some cases, that could be more than you expect.